-Social partners initially aired their COVID-19 related concerns both publicly and directly with the government.
+Social partners initially expressed their COVID-19 related concerns publicly and directly with the government.
 This led the government to announce a series of packages, with the current measure forming part of the third package.
 The measures that formed part of this third package were the result of tripartite negotiations between Malta's largest trade unions, employer associations, the government and the Central Bank.
 It was unanimously approved by the Malta Council for Economic and Social Development (MCESD).
-The measure is administered by the Government via the Malta Enterprise.
+The measure is administered by the government via the Malta Enterprise.

 Consultation was carried out in the Malta Council for Economic and Social Development (MCESD), a tripartite body, with the government announcing that agreement was reached in this forum.